pconrad-fb/markdown/markdown-dreams/docs/tools/tools-git-basics.md

 --8<-- "github-flow-snippet.html"

-Merge conflicts in the same branch are less likely, because you are creating your own branches and other people don't necessarily work in your branch with you.
+Merge conflicts in your working branches are less likely, because own your branches and other people don't necessarily work in them with you.
+Conflicts are more likely to happen between your working branch and the `master` branch on the remote repo.
 Before you push your branch to the remote repo, you can [pull](#pull) from `master` again and merge any conflicts locally.

 !!! hint
     After you've pushed, approved, and merged your work, you can delete